 "Some individuals may become lazy while using marijuana and lose interest in pursuing certain goals and ambitions," explains Sternlicht.
 Some people feel less motivated when they are under the influence of marijuana.
 Even when the high itself doesn't sap your motivation, the addiction can.

-Getting more marijuana can become a full-time pursuit, eclipsing everything else you once cared about.
+Getting more marijuana or spending time getting high can become a full-time pursuit, eclipsing everything else you once cared about.
 The hobbies and interests that once helped you deal with stress may now feel useless compared to the draw of your addiction.

 Marijuana remains illegal at the federal level and across many states.
 Using marijuana where it is illegal puts you at risk of arrest, incarceration, and various issues stemming from these experiences—such as losing a job because you were arrested.